James Madison as Father of the Constitution: Anticipating amendments

 The 1st United States Congress, which met in New York City's Federal Hall, was a triumph for the Federalists.
 The Senate of eleven states contained 20 Federalists with only two Anti-Federalists, both from Virginia.
 The House included 48 Federalists to 11 Anti-Federalists, the latter of whom were from only four states: Massachusetts, New York, Virginia and South Carolina.

 Among the Virginia delegation to the House was James Madison, Patrick Henry's chief opponent in the Virginia ratification battle.
 In retaliation for Madison's victory in that battle at Virginia's ratification convention, Henry and other Anti-Federalists, who controlled the Virginia House of Delegates, had gerrymandered a hostile district for Madison's planned congressional run and recruited Madison's future presidential successor, James Monroe, to oppose him.
 Madison defeated Monroe after offering a campaign pledge that he would introduce constitutional amendments forming a bill of rights at the First Congress.

+This pledge was a significant change from Madison's rhetoric from just a few months earlier.
+In Federalist No. 49, he had raised concerns that proposing amendments might upset the country's delicate political situation and cause public chaos.
+One year later, when speaking before the Virginia Ratifying Convention, Madison warned against the potential for chaos on the state level as well: "If amendments are to be proposed by one state, other states have the same right, and will also propose alterations.
+These cannot but be dissimilar, and opposite in their nature."
+Like Hamilton, Madison believed that the enumerated powers in the Constitution were sufficient to protect the peoples' rights.

+His opinion changed after a prolonged correspondence with his close friend and political ally Thomas Jefferson, who was firmly convinced of the need for a bill of rights to protect essential liberties like the freedom of religion, freedom of the press, and the right to jury trials.
+In addition to Jefferson's influence, political circumstances forced Madison to reconsider the necessity of a bill of rights.
+Several states had only ratified the Constitution on the condition that a bill of rights would be included and many were calling for a second constitutional convention if that promise was not fulfilled, a situation that Madison considered to be disastrous.